Different types of teams and how they collaborate

 Within strictly supervisor-lead teams, most of the unit’s success depends on the competence of the leader.
 The leader needs to be able to correctly foresee necessary future steps, as well as coordinate and bring out the full potential of their employees.

-Semi-autonomous teams also have designated higher-ranking supervisors.
+Semi-autonomous teams have designated higher-ranking supervisors.
 However, they also take in input from other members of the team.
 This can be done through formal channels of communication, or during informal conversations.

 Self-managed teams refer to teams where the employees make the decisions.
 These teams have no managerial authority.
 They consist of peers cross-trained in a variety of skills, all working independently to achieve a common goal.